platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 ## Description - Use Case

 Query the most recent anonaly alert from the *em_alert_anomaly* table to provide Business Services impact information and associated Business Services details.
-Qhen the plus (+) graphic in the top right is selected/clicked, details about the Business Impact is displayed through use of the `pe-business-impact-details` widget (_included_).
+When the plus (+) graphic in the top right is selected/clicked, details about the Business Impact is displayed through use of the `pe-business-impact-details` widget (_included_).

 ## Screenshots
 ### Collapsed View